The ZHAW School of Management and Law offers several opportunities for study abroad.

 Exchanges outside Europe (Bilateral)

-The ZHAW School of Management and Law continues to expand the opportunities for students to study at universities outside Europe and has agreements with more than 50 partner institutions in North America, Latin America, the Asia-Pacific region, the Near East, and Africa.
+The ZHAW School of Management and Law continues to expand the opportunities for students to study at universities outside Europe and has agreements with more than 80 partner institutions in North America, Latin America, the Asia-Pacific region, the Near East, and Africa.
 The terms of study abroad are the same as those of the SEMP program.
-A mobility grant is available from the ZHAW School of Management and Law.
+It is possible to apply for an SML mobility scholarship.

 Study abroad agreements with tuition fees (fee-paying)